saulrichardson/solstice/data/cache/Hsiao_et_al.__2023_/extracted/document.md

 ## Page 10

-graphic characteristics, coexisting illnesses,
+pgraphic characteristics, coexisting illnesses,

-all associated with its higher dose of hemagglu- tinin antigen.
+g gall associated with its higher dose of hemagglu- tinin antigen.
 A strength of our study is that the two study vaccine formulations were alternated in weekly intervals of time at each facility, which allowed us to balance covariates of interest as designed.
 In every KPNC geographic area, when influenza arrived, there were already participants who had received one of the two formulations of vaccine and who were similar with respect to demo-

-stantial public health benefit, especially during more severe influenza seasons.
+through influenza by 15% would provide asub stantial public health benefit, especially during more severe influenza seasons.
 Several studies have shown benefit for the recombinant vaccine and other high dose in flu enza vaccines as compared with standard dose vaccines in adults who are 65 years of age or older, findings that have been attributed to an improved immune response 5 14 17 In the current study, we compared the effectiveness of the high dose recombinant vaccine with that of standard dose vaccines in patients between the ages of 18 and 64 years.
 The effectiveness of standard dose vaccines — especially against the influenza A H3 N2 subtype — may be attenuated by antigenic drift during egg based manufactur- ing, whereas the recombinant vaccine is not susceptible to such drift.
-However, data from the California Department of Public Health showed that the H3 N2 strain circulated only during the second half of the 2018-2019 season 18 and even then, the circulating strain had drifted such that it was poorly matched to both the recombinant vaccine and the standard dose vaccines 19 20 Dur- ing our study period, the observed benefit of the recombinant vaccine as compared with a stan dard dose vaccine seems less likely due to higher relative vaccine effectiveness against H3 N2 than to higher effectiveness against influenza A over-
+However, data from the California Department of Public Health showed that the H3 N2 strain circulated only during the second half of the 2018-2019 season 18 and even then, the circulating strain had drifted such that it was poorly matched to both the recombinant vaccine and the standard dose vaccines 19 20 Dur- ing our study period, the observed benefit of the recombinant vaccine as compared with a stan dard dose vaccine seems less likely due to higher relative vaccine effectiveness against H3 N2 than to higher effectiveness against influenza A over- ll i d i h ihi h d f h l

 mortality at KPNC and nationwide in a similar age group 11 12 If standard dose vaccines were already pre- venting most cases of influenza and break- through cases were uncommon, preventing 15% of breakthrough cases would be of modest pub- lic health benefit.
 However, since standard dose vaccines prevent at most 40 to 60% of influenza cases annually 13 reducing the incidence of break- through influenza by 15% would provide asub-